tobyhammond/search/README.md

-# thor
+# gae-search
-\- a stupid name for an App Engine search API wrapper.
+\- An App Engine search API wrapper.

-thor is a wrapper for Google App Engine's search API that uses Django-like syntax for defining documents, and searching and filtering search indexes.
+Gae-search is a wrapper for Google App Engine's search API that uses Django-like syntax for defining documents, and searching and filtering search indexes.

 ## Example